poole/poole/arendelle/index.md

 ---

 # Arendelle Kit
 To work with Arendelle I have created some code generators to create some specific things like a texts, random graphics and so...
-Non of this programs will be here for download before the original release of Arendelle's desktop environments<br>
+Non of this programs will be here for download before the original release of Arendelle's desktop environments

 <br><br>
 ## Gothi